 Floors including sub-floors

 Repair category 1

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes No significant defects evident.
+Sections of flooring are loose/uneven.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Sections of flooring are creaking.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes No significant defects evident.
+Notes The staircase may not meet current Building Standards.